 In June 2006 the EU published a policy paper on reforming the common organization of the market in wine.
 The aim was to counteract the declining trend in consumption (minus 750,000 hl annually) and the sharp increase in imports of wine from third countries by taking appropriate measures.
 EU-wide overproduction of 27 million hectoliters of wine was forecast for 2010, which would have been almost 15% of the total production.
 Through this Excess production at that time threatened the member countries with drastic loss of income in viticulture.

 After corresponding consultations in the EU bodies involving all EU wine-growing countries, the new GMO wine (Common Market Organization for Wine) came into force in August 2009.
 Transitional periods are planned for the implementation of the various measures.
-This affects above all Wine labeling regulations, various oenological processes and a grubbing-up campaign.
-The most serious change is probably the introduction of the internationally established one origin principle with new wine quality levels.
-This is in detail under the keyword quality system described in detail.
+This affects above all Wine designation law, various oenological processes and a grubbing-up campaign.
+The most serious change is probably the introduction of the internationally established one Principle of origin with new wine quality levels.
+This is in detail under the keyword Quality system described in detail.

-As part of the resolved clearing action around 2011, around 160,000 hectares of vineyards were eliminated.
-The approval of the vine planting from 2018, which was also decided, was withdrawn in 2013 and that planting rights newly regulated.
-There are changes in the oenological processes enrich (Increase alcohol content), sulphurous acid (Limits) sweetening (Increase residual sugar) and Wood chips (Oak chips).
-As a further change you can now also quality wine within the EU no longer exclusively in bottles, but also containers like Bag-in-Box.
-Pet bottle and Tetra pack be filled.
+As part of the resolved Clearing action around 2011, around 160,000 hectares of vineyards were eliminated.
+The approval of the vine planting from 2018, which was also decided, was withdrawn in 2013 and that Planting law newly regulated.
+There are changes in the oenological processes Enrich (Increase alcohol content), sulphurous acid (Limit values), Sweetener (Increase residual sugar) and Wood chips (Oak shavings).
+As a further change you can now also Quality wine within the EU no longer exclusively in Bottles, but also containers like Bag-in-box, Pet bottle and Tetra pack be filled.

 The most important wine-law-relevant terms mentioned above are listed below.
-The basis for the legal provisions are EU regulations, Naturally there are always changes or amendments.
-In detail, the regulations are often different growing zone and / or wine quality level.
+The basis for the legal provisions are EU regulations.
+Naturally there are always changes or amendments.
+In detail, the regulations are often different Wine-growing zone and / or wine quality level.
 In addition, the federal states often have the option of receiving exemptions, mostly due to climatic or traditional reasons, or a certain scope:

 With the individual key words, all important wine-law-related issues are listed in detail.
-All tools, work and measures in the vineyard during the growth cycle can be found at Weingarten Care, Complete lists of the numerous cellar techniques, as well as a list of wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+All tools, work and measures in the vineyard during the Vegetation cycle can be found at Vineyard maintenance.
+Complete lists of the numerous cellar techniques, as well as a list of wine, sparkling wine and distillate types regulated by wine law are under the keyword Winemaking contain.